Damon Hill: Career

-Pre-Formula One
+Motorcycling

 Hill started his motorsport career in motorcycle racing in 1981.
 He used the same simple, easily identifiable helmet design as his father: eight white oar blades arranged vertically around the upper surface of a dark blue helmet.
 The device and colours represent the London Rowing Club for which Graham Hill rowed in the early 1950s.
 Although he won a 350 cc clubman's championship at the Brands Hatch circuit, his racing budget came from working as a building labourer.
 He also worked as a dispatch rider for Apollo Despatch in London, then later Special Delivery, a London motorcycle dispatch company and was provided TZ350 racing bikes by them.

+Single-seaters

 His mother, who was concerned about the dangers of racing motorcycles, persuaded him to take a racing car course at the Winfield Racing School in France in 1983.
 Although he showed "above-average aptitude", Hill had only sporadic single-seater races until the end of 1984.
 He graduated through British Formula Ford, winning six races driving a Van Diemen for Manadient Racing in 1985, his first full season in cars, and finishing third and fifth in the two UK national championships.
 He also took third place in the final of the 1985 Formula Ford Festival, helping the UK to win the team prize.

+British F3

 For 1986, Hill planned to move up to the British Formula Three Championship with title-winning team West Surrey Racing.
 The loss of sponsorship from Ricoh, and then the death of his proposed teammate Bertrand Fabi in a testing accident, ended Hill's proposed drive.
 Hill says "When Bert was killed, I took the conscious decision that I wasn't going to stop doing that sort of thing.
 It's not just competing, it's doing something more exciting.
 I'm at my fullest skiing, racing or whatever.
 And I'm more frightened of letting it all slip and reaching 60 and finding I've done nothing."
-Hill borrowed £100,000 to finance his racing and had a steady first season for Murray Taylor Racing in 1986 before taking a brace of wins in each of the following years for Intersport.
-He finished third in the 1988 championship.
+Hill borrowed £100,000 to finance his racing thanks to a sponsorship deal with Cellnet, as he explained to the Fuelling Around podcast.
+The deal involved the sales expertise of David Hunt, brother of F1 driver James Hunt.
+He had a steady first season for Murray Taylor Racing in 1986 before taking a brace of wins in each of the following years for Intersport.
+He finished third in the 1988 British F3 championship.